 1 Audit Schedule

-While scheduling an internal audit, the management must confirm that every team member attends it.
+While scheduling an internal audit for private companies, the management must confirm that every team member attends it.
 It is because a single piece of information can make a huge difference in the accuracy of the audit reports.
 Therefore, companies usually convey the auditing date well in advance and urge everyone to be present on that particular date.

 2 Audit Planning

-The internal audit must be planned carefully as the auditor needs to provide enough time to review all the important financial aspects of a company.
+The internal audit for private companies must be planned carefully as the auditor needs to provide enough time to review all the important financial aspects of a company.

 3 Results